veloren/book/src/contributors/guides/adding-weapon-skills/guide.md

 These character states can be (and are) reused for multiple skills.
 Your new skill may fit easily into one of these states.
 The state may need to be adjusted slightly to accommodate your skill.
 The third alternative is the addition of a new character state.
 All three of these possibilities are covered in the following sections.

-#### If your skill can be handled by an existing character state
+### If your skill can be handled by an existing character state

 Go to `common/src/somp/inventory/item/tool.rs`

 Once there, add an additional attack to the weapon which you are adding an attack to.
-Note that a weapon’s abilities are handled by a vector, with the first ability tied to M1, the second to M2, the third to skillbar slot 1, and additional ones to more skillbar slots (only skillbar slot 1 might be implemented right now).
+Note that a weapon’s abilities are handled by a vector, with the first ability tied to M1, the second to M2, the third to skill bar slot 1, and additional ones to more skill bar slots (only skill bar slot 1 might be implemented right now).

-#### If your skill requires modifying an existing character state
+### If your skill requires modifying an existing character state

 Go to `common/src/states/`.